DMB YACHTING GROUP – MLC 2006

 On August 20 2013, International Labour Organisation’s (ILO) Maritime Labour Convention (MLC 2006) became internationally relevant and enforceable.
 We at DmB Yachting Group are fully committed to adhering to the terms of the MLC 2006.

-In keeping with the terms of the MLC 2006, and to properly demonstrate our compliance in adhering to its terms (as per title 1.4), DmB Yachting Group has scheduled a Maritime Coastguard Agency audit in order to become fully certified.
+In keeping with the terms of the MLC 2006, and to properly demonstrate our compliance in adhering to its terms (as per title 1.4), DmB Yachting Group has scheduled a Maritime Coastguard Agency audit in order to become fully certified, the audit has been scheduled for 2020.
 This means that our business will be certified and compliant in all areas of title 1.4 of the Convention.
-We are working hard to secure the audit in 2019 and will post the certificate once completed.

 RECRUITMENT AND PLACEMENT OF SEAFARERS